dotkernel/dot-navigation/README.md

 * `label` - the text of the menu item
 * `route` or `uri` - defines the route or link the menu item will have
-* `permission` - can be used optionally, if authorization service is present, in order to omit menu items that are not authorized to visit.
+* `permission` - can be used optionally if authorization service is present, to omit menu items that are not authorized to visit.